tianyingw/ZIQ-SIR/README.md

 ```

 ## Functions in ZIQ-SIR Package
-### Combination
+### ZIQSIR
-The `Combination` function uses provides a novel zero-inflated semiparametric single-index quantile regression algorithm to obtain the p-value for testing associations for zero-inflated response.
+The `ZIQSIR` function uses provides a novel zero-inflated semiparametric single-index quantile regression algorithm to obtain the p-value for testing associations for zero-inflated response.
 This function provides two options for hypothesis testing: `Chi` for large sample cases; `Pearson` for small sample cases.

-### test_stats, test_stat_separate
-The `test_stats` and `test_stat_separate` functions provides two different methods for computing test statistics, corresponding to the two options for hypothesis testing: `Chi` and `Pearson`.

-### fKMQR.test
-The `fKMQR.test` function uses Pearson Type III distribution to get the p-value for single-index quantile regression model.

 ## Examples and Usage
 ```{r}